Stock splits: what are they and how do you trade one?

 What is a stock split?

 The most popular split ratios are 2-for-1 or 3-for-1 (2:1 or 3:1).
-The stockholder will own two or three shares after the split happens for every share held before the split.
+So, a shareholder that owned one share before the split would own two or three shares after the split.

 Why do companies split their shares?

-Companies split their shares to lower the cost of the stock, making each quoted share in the firm cheaper.
-In theory, this encourages more investors to hold individual shares in the firm.
+Companies split their shares to lower the cost of their stock, making each quoted share in the firm cheaper.
+In theory, this encourages more investment as the shares become more affordable for a greater number of people.

 How stock splits work

-Stock splits work by automatically adjusting the price of shares in the market; a shareholder doesn’t have to do anything, although large shareholders could get asked to approve the measure.
+Stock splits work by automatically adjusting the price of shares in the market; a shareholder doesn’t have to do anything, although large shareholders may be asked to approve the measure.

 The company’s directors can decide to split the stock in several ways to make each share cheaper and more attractive to a broader base of private and institutional investors.
 For instance, a stock split might be 2-for-1, 3-for-1, 4-for-1, etc.